HarvestMondello/data-analyst-job-postings-analysis/README.md

 # Data Analyst Job Postings Analysis

+# Synopsis
+Problem: Identify trends in the data job market for targeted job applications.
+Solution: Queried 1,500+ job listings using PostgreSQL, extracting top in-demand skills and industry trends.
+Visualized insights in Python.
+Insights: SQL is the most in demand job for data analytics.
+Recommendation: Built a SQL-focused portfolio project, showcasing real-world data analysis & visualization skills to align with industry demands.

 # Introduction
 Welcome to my SQL project.
 In this project I will look at the US data job market with a focus on data analytics roles.
 This project will explore top paying jobs, in demand tools, and where high demand meets high salaries for data analytics.